LorinRicker/VMShistory/README.md

 * Folks who can provide additional details and/or background.

-* Especially from VSI's VMS Engineering Team and from active users (sys-admins, programmers, etc.) of VMS, new features, functionality and capabilities as these are released and available.
+* Especially from VSI's VMS Engineering Team and from active users (sys-admins, programmers, etc.) of VMS, the new features, functionality and capabilities as released and available.

+A reasonably up-to-date formated PDF-document of the VMS Timeline will be always available as part of this repository; however, it may be updated only as new facts and entries are actually vetted with supporting documentation and provenance.